AbdelRahmanHD/AbdelRahmanHD/README.md

 - 👋 Hi, I’m @AbdelRahmanHD
 - 👀 I’m interested in ...
 Web Developing
-- 🌱 I’m currently learning ... mathematics and Computer Science
+- 🌱 I’m currently learning ...
+Mathematics and Computer Science
 - 💞️ I’m looking to collaborate on ...
-Made Sites & Programs
+Make Sites & Programs
 - 📫 How to reach me ... on this email

 <!---